vekerdyb/ionic-seed/README.md

 - add webpack
 - add gulp environment configuration (`gulp config --env xyz`)
 - add gulp security header configuration
+- ...
+See the [issues](https://github.com/vekerdyb/ionic-seed/issues/) for more, or add your own request!

 ## Motivation
 While the [ionic framework](http://ionicframework.com/) is a _huge_ help when it comes to building mobile apps fast, the seed project was built a while ago, and does not follow best practices.